UCLA-BD2K/ACCRs/Annotation_Guide.md

 * Institutions
 * DOIs were obtained where possible and for documents without DOIs provided in the document or its PubMed citation.
 These DOIs correspond to the publisher's version of the full text of each CCR.
 * Links were added where missing.
 In most cases, these are doi.org URLs, but in cases where DOIs are not available, direct links to articles on PubMed Central or publisher sites were used.
+* Funding Source and Award Number values were normalized for format (in the first case, limited to organization names where possible, and in the second, limited to grant numbers/names and recipient initials).
 * Disease category counts were checked to ensure they reflected the categories provided during annotation.
 * Image and media counts were checked in instances where they appeared unexpectedly large.
 * Demographic values were corrected where needed, to account for any remaining non-numeric age values and any non-binary gender values not normalized during automated processing.